Hard to Stomach: Symptoms of Stomach Cancer You Should Know

 Source: Shutterstock

-Gastric or stomach cancer can be a particularly aggressive and deadly cancer, especially when not detected early.
-While it may not be the leading cause of cancer-related deaths in the US, it is still one of the most common and deadliest forms of cancer in the world.
-In the US, gastric cancer is more prevalent in older men, Asian Americans, Asian/Pacific Islanders, Black non-Hispanics and Hispanics
+Stomach cancer (also known as gastric cancer) can be a particularly aggressive cancer, especially when not detected early.
+It remains one of the most common and deadliest forms of cancer worldwide.
+In the US, stomach cancer is more prevalent in the following sub-populations:

 Early stomach cancer symptoms

-For the first symptoms of stomach cancer, the early bodily changes that may be too vague to spot include:
+For the first symptoms of stomach cancer, some early bodily changes that may be too vague or subtle to spot include:

 • Difficulty swallowing